+0 Motions in Limine

+0 Memoranda of Contentions of Fact and Law

+0 Witness list

+0 Joint Exhibit list

+0 Joint Status Report Regarding Settlement

+0 Proposed Findings of Fact and Conclusions of Law (bench trial only

+0 Declarations containing Direct Testimony (bench trial only)

-At least twenty-eight (28) days before the FPTC:
+At l east fourteen (14) days before the FPTC:

-1 • Motions in Limine 2 Memoranda of Contentions of Fact and Law 3 • Witness Lists 4 Joint Exhibit List 5 Joint Status Report Regarding Settlement 6 Proposed Findings of Fact and Conclusions of Law (court trial only) 7 Declarations Containing Direct Testimony (court trial only) 8 At least fourteen (14) days before the FPTC: 9 Oppositions to Motions in Limine 10 Joint Proposed FPTCO 11 • Joint Agreed Upon Proposed Jury Instructions (jury trial only) 12 Disputed Proposed Jury Instructions (jury trial only) 13 Proposed Additional Voir Dire Questions, if any (jury trial only) 14 Joint Proposed Verdict Forms (jury trial only) 15 • Joint Proposed Statement of the Case (jury trial only) 16 • Evidentiary Objections to Declarations of Direct Testimony (court trial only) 17 All pretrial documents listed above, including any amended documents, shall be filed and 18 emailed to Chambers the day set forth in the schedule that they are due.
-Except for motions in 19 limine and oppositions, the Joint Status Report Regarding Settlement, and Declarations containing 20 direct testimony, counsel shall email all of the above, including any amended documents, in 21 Microsoft Word format to HDV_Chambers@cacd.uscourts.gov .
-Mandatory Chambers Copies of 22 electronically filed pretrial documents listed above shall be delivered to Judge Vera's Chambers 23 copy box outside of the Clerk's Office on the fourth floor of the First Street Courthouse.
-Chamber 24 copies must be delivered in a "binder-ready" state, meaning they must be three-hole punched on the 25 left side, without blue-backs, and stapled only in the top left corner.
-26 27 28 limine will be heard one week before the FPTC.
-The court may rule orally instead of in writing.
-Each side is limited to five (5) motions in limine unless the court grants leave to file additional motions.
-All motions in limine must be filed at least three (3) weeks before the hearing date.
-Oppositions must be filed at least two (2) weeks before the hearing date.2 There shall be no replies.
-Motions in limine and oppositions must not exceed 10 pages in length.
-Before filing a motion in limine, the parties must meet and confer to determine whether the opposing party intends to introduce the disputed evidence and attempt to reach an agreement that would obviate the need for the motion.
-Motions in limine should address specific issues (e.g., not "to exclude all hearsay").
-Motions in limine should not be disguised motions for summary adjudication of issues.
-The court may strike excessive or unvetted motions in limine.
+0 Oppositions to Motions in Limine

+0 0

+- Oppositions to Motions in Limine

+0 Oppositions to Motions in Limine Joint Proposed FPTCO

+0 Oppositions to Motions in Limine Joint Proposed FPTCO Joint Agreed Upon Proposed Jury Instructions (jury trial only)

+0 0 0 Oppositions to Motions in Limine Joint Proposed FPTCO Joint Agreed Upon Proposed Jury Instructions (jury trial only) Disputed Proposed Jury Instructions (jury trial only)

+Evidentiary Objections to Declarations of Direct Testimony (bench trial 0 only)

+All pretrial documents listed above, including any amended documents, shall be filed and emailed to Chambers the day set forth in the schedule that they are due.
+Except for motions in limine and oppositions, the Joint Status Report Regarding Settlement, and Declarations containing direct testimony, Counsel shall email all of the above, including amended documents.
+Microsoft Word format any in to SPG Chambers@cacd.uscourts.gov.

+Mandatory Chambers Copies of electronically filed pretrial documents shall be delivered to Judge Garnett's chambers copy box outside of the Clerk's Office on the fourth floor of the courthouse.
+Chambers copies must be delivered in a "binder-ready" state, meaning they must be three-hole punched on the left side, without blue-backs, and stapled only in the top left corner.

+B.

-B. Requirements for Pretrial Documents.
+Requirements for Pretrial Documents